mfoemmel/fig/README.md

 Cannot be specified outside of a `config` statement.
 There may not be multiple commands within a given `config`.

-You can use the `--command-extra-argv` option to add parameters to the command.
+You can use the `--command-extra-args` option to add parameters to the command.
-For example, given the above package declaration, if you were to run `fig --command-extra-argv It is a nice day.`, you would get "Hello there.
+For example, given the above package declaration, if you were to run `fig --command-extra-args It is a nice day.`, you would get "Hello there.
 It is a nice day." as output.

 ## `config`